campusdomar/PuMuKIT1/doc/UserGuide.md

 ##### <a name="down">**2.2.2.5.1.
 Download a master and publishing copy of a mono-stream video**</a>

-For those videos that are not imported from Matterhorn, on this tab you can download a copy of the master and publication file of the recording.
+For those videos that are not imported from Matterhorn, you can download a copy of the master and publication file of the recording on this tab.

 ![](images/image24.jpg)

 We can see from video files to various icons appear to us before the name and identifier of the video.
-If you click on the arrow icon down, opens in a new browser tab corresponding video (the master or a copy of issue), to download it, just have to press the right mouse button and select "Save As "and we will have a copy of this video.
+If you click on the arrow icon down,it opens in a new browser tab the corresponding video (either the master or a copy of issue).
+To download it, just have to press the right mouse button and select "Save As "and we will have a copy of this video.

 This would also be true for SBS generated from imported files from Matterhorn.